 Thank God, RU-486 abortions have a chance of reversal, if only the first pill is taken and the mother gets to a pro-life doctor in 24-72 hours.
 Human Life International’s (HLI) board member and Catholic Medical Association’s Dr. Karla Polascheck was among the first to accomplish the reversal.

-If you are a woman seeking abortion help reversal, we urge you to go online as soon as possible, to https://www.abortionpillreversal.com/ or simply call 1-877-558-0333.
+If you are a woman seeking abortion pill reversal, we urge you to call 1 (877) 558-0333 or click www.AbortionPillReversal.com.

 Regret is not failure, and it may save your baby’s life.